-The Company onlends the proceeds raised from bond issuances under the EMTN program onwards to Glencore Group's principal marketing entity which is also one of co-guarantors of the bond liability of the Company.
-Furthermore as the bond liability are also co-guaranteed by the ultimate parent entity Glencore plc, the risk related to recoverability of the loans due from the principal Group marketing entity is limited.
+The Company onlends the proceeds raised from bonds issuances under the EMTN program onwards to Glencore Group's principal marketing entity which is also one of the co-guarantors of the bonds of the Company.
+Furthermore as the bonds are also co-guaranteed by the ultimate parent entity Glencore plc, the risk related to recoverability of the loans due from the principal Group marketing entity is limited.